-The Food Safety Modernization Act (FSMA) charged the U.S. FDA to develop a comprehensive plan to expand the technical, scientific and regulatory capacity of foreign governments, and their respective food industries, from which the foods are exported to the US.
+The Food Safety Modernization Act (FSMA) charged the U.S. Food and Drug Administration (FDA) to develop a comprehensive plan to expand the technical, scientific and regulatory capacity of foreign governments—and their respective food industries—from which the foods are exported to the US.
 The plan was published in Feb 2013.
 Click here for more information.

-Provides the trainers insight into the group that is about to be trained, such as what they think their skill levels are, and helps the trainers identify the specific training needs for that country/commodity/lab testing method.
+Provides trainers insight into the group that is about to be trained, such as what they think their skill levels are, and helps the trainers identify the specific training needs for that country/commodity/lab testing method.

-Assesses the participant’s views and satisfaction with the different components of the training, including the instructors’ teaching abilities, and contains a self-assessment of one’s understanding and readiness to implement the different components covered during the training.
+Assesses participant’s views and satisfaction with the different components of the training, including the instructors’ teaching abilities, and contains a self-assessment of one’s understanding and readiness to implement the different components covered during the training.
 Provides instructors insight as to where modifications to trainings might be needed.

 Provides a quantifiable measure on the knowledge gained during the training program.
-Provides insight to instructors how to alter future training to address questions/issues missed by participants.
+Provides insight to instructors on how to alter future training to address questions/issues missed by participants.

 Ultimately, we want to be able to assess the spillover effects and long-term impacts that the trainings may have contributed to such as increased trade, reduced number of rejected product, reduced foodborne outbreaks traced to imported foods, and reduced foodborne outbreaks in the country exporting to the US.
 We propose to use existing data from sources such as the FDA, Centers for Disease Control and Prevention (CDC), United Nations Comtrade (UNComtrade), and will also explore other statistical databases.